-We use a panel model since we want to control for unobserved heterogeneity in the form of time invariant country specific effects.
-When estimating a dynamic panel data model the lagged dependent variable is correlated with the compound disturbance, and this makes it necessary to take some extra steps.
+We use a panel model since we want to control for unobserved heterogeneity in the form of timeinvariant country-specific effects.
+When estimating a dynamic panel data model the lagged dependent variable is correlated with the compound disturbance, which makes it necessary to take some extra steps.
 The general approach relies on IV estimators.
-We use the Blundell-Bond (1998) system estimator (Bond, 2002 is a good introduction), which is based on the Arellano-Bond (1991) estimator, sometimes called "the difference GMM estimator."
-Consider the model where $x{it}$ is a vector of explanatory variables that might be strictly exogenous, predetermined or endogenous, $\eta_i$ are unobserved group-level effects, and $v{it}$ is a disturbance term.
+We use the Blundell-Bond (1998) system estimator (Bond, 2002, is a good introduction), which is based on the Arellano-Bond (1991) estimator - sometimes called "the difference GMM estimator."
+Consider the model where x{it} is a vector of explanatory variables that might be strictly exogenous, predetermined, or endogenous; η_i are unobserved group-level effects; and v{it} is a disturbance term.
 First-differencing (7) gives:

-$$y{it} = \alpha y{i,t-1} + \beta x{it} + (\eta_i + \nu{it}), \tag{7}$$
+(7) $$y{it} = \alpha y{i,t-1} + \beta x{it} + (\eta_i + \upsilon{it})$$

-$$\Delta y{it} = \alpha \Delta y{it-1} + \beta \Delta x{it} + \Delta v{it}. \tag{8}$$
+(8) $$\Delta y{it} = \alpha \Delta y{i,t-1} + \beta \Delta x{it} + \Delta v{it}$$

-Now $\Delta v{it}$ is correlated with $\Delta y{i,t-1}$ , so we need an instrument. $\Delta y{i,t-1}$ is instrumented with lagged $y{i,t-2}$ .
-Endogenous and predetermined variables in first differences are instrumented with two time lags of their own levels.
+Now Δv{it} is correlated with $\Delta y{i,t-1}$, so we need an instrument. $\Delta y{i,t-1}$ is instrumented with lagged $y{i,t-2}$.
+Endogenous and predetermined (lagged) variables in first differences are instrumented with two time lags of their own levels.

-The difference GMM estimator can be expanded to a system estimator (Arellano and Bover, 1995, and Blundell and Bond, 1998).
+The difference GMM estimator can be expanded to a system estimator (Arellano and Bover, 1995; Blundell and Bond, 1998).
 A system uses both difference equations and level equations.

-The level equations include a random effect.
-The system has two advantages: The estimations are more efficient than when only using differences, since lagged levels are often poor instruments for first differences, and we can estimate the parameters of the time-invariant variables.
-In the level equations, lagged and endogenous variables are instrumented with lags of their differences.
+The level equations include a random effect.8 The system has two advantages: The estimations are more efficient than when only using differences, since lagged levels are often poor instruments for first differences, and we can estimate the parameters of the time-invariant variables.
+In the level equations, predetermined (lagged) and endogenous variables are instrumented with lags of their differences.

-The instruments we are using in the instrument matrix are standard 2SLS and not GMM instruments, since GMM instruments are highly biased in small panels.
+The instruments we use in the instrument matrix are standard 2SLS and not GMM instruments, since GMM instruments are highly biased in small panels.
 We use the two step estimator with the Windmeijer (2000) correlations of the robust standard errors.
-The Arellano-Bond (1991) test for serial correlation is applied to the first-difference equation residuals, $\Delta v{ii}$ .
-First order serial correlation is expected, but higher order serial correlation indicates that $v{ii}$ is serially correlated.
-If $v{ii}$ itself is MA(1), then $\Delta v{ii}$ is MA(2), so $v{i,i-2}$ is not a valid instrument, but $v{i,i-3}$ remains available as an instrument.
-If $v{ii}$ is AR(1), then no lags are valid as instruments.
-The Arellano-Bond test for serial correlation is applied in our regressions to the difference-equation residuals.
+The Arellano-Bond (1991) test for serial correlation is applied to the first-difference equation residuals, Δv{it} .
+First order serial correlation is expected, but higher order serial correlation indicates that v{it} is serially correlated.
+If v{it} itself is MA(1), then Δv{it} is MA(2); hence $y{i,t-2}$ is not a valid instrument for $\Delta y{i,t-1}$, while $y{i,t-3}$ remains available as an instrument.
+If v{it} is AR(1), then no lags are valid as instruments.9 The Arellano-Bond test for serial correlation is applied in our regressions to the difference-equation residuals.
 These residuals are found to be first order serial correlation as expected in most regressions, but the test does not indicate second order serial correlation in any of them.
-All our system regressions pass the Difference-in-Hansen tests of exogeneity of instrument subsets.
-In
+All our system regressions pass the Difference-in-Hansen tests of exogeneity of instrument subsets.10

-Looking at the correlation matrix (see Appendix 3, Table A8) for levels we see that schoolyears, lninfrastructure and lnkapworker mainly have correlation coefficients of 0.8 and higher between each other, and the same between lnclothshare, lnmanshare and lntextshare.
-This indicate
+Looking at the correlation matrix in Table 4, we see that schoolyears, lninfrastructure, and lnkapworker mainly have correlation coefficients of 0.8 and higher between each other.
+This is also true for lnclothshare, lnmanshare, and lntextshare.
+This indicates multicolinearity and leads to lower power with higher standard errors and lower statistical significance, since our system estimator includes level equations.